OctopusDeploy/blog/blog/2020-07/aws-cloudformation-ec2-examples/index.md

 ## Conclusion

 These templates have served me well over the years as a way of self servicing Windows and Linux VMs in AWS.
 By creating a VPC to hold the VMs, we get access to the newer instance types, which [do not support the EC2-Classic environment](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html).
+VPCs also allow us to create two or more VMs that can communicate with each other but are still isolated from any other VMs.